w5xd/PacketRainGauge/README.md

 <li>The 3.3V version of the Pro Mini is <b>required</b>.
 <li>Jumper SJ1 (top side, close to the GND pad) must be desoldered to remove the red power LED's power drain.
 <li>The bottom side pullup positions, R1 and R3, must each have a 4.7K
 resistor installed.
-Two SMD 0603 size resistors are required and just fit inside a hole in the PCB designed to clear them.
+Two SMD 0603 size resistors just fit inside a hole in the PCB designed to clear them.
 <li>The 330 ohm resistor just inside pins D11 and D12 must be removed (or cut with a diagonal
 cutter.)
 This